nrfconnect/sdk-nrf/doc/nrf/libraries/others/profiler.rst

 To use the Profiler for custom events, complete the following steps:

-1. Enable the :kconfig:`CONFIG_PROFILER` Kconfig option.
+1. Enable the :kconfig:option:`CONFIG_PROFILER` Kconfig option.
    This option adds the Profiler source code to the application.
 #.
 Call :c:func:`profiler_init` during the application start to initialize the Profiler.
 #.
 Profile custom events, as described in the following section.